Mariannette Miller-Meeks

-Mariannette Jane Miller-Meeks (born September 6, 1955) is an American physician and politician serving as a U.S. representative since 2021.
-She has represented Iowa's 1st congressional district since 2023 and represented the 2nd district from 2021 to 2023.
-A member of the Republican Party, Miller-Meeks served as Iowa state senator for the 41st district from 2019 to 2021.
-Her district includes most of Iowa's southeastern quadrant, including Davenport, Bettendorf, Burlington, Iowa City, and Miller-Meeks's hometown of Ottumwa.
+Mariannette Jane Miller-Meeks (née: Miller; born September 6, 1955) is an American physician and politician who has served as a U.S. representative from Iowa since 2021.
+A member of the Republican Party, she represents the state's 1st congressional district.
+Her district, numbered as the 2nd district in her first term, includes most of Iowa's southeastern quadrant, including Davenport, Bettendorf, Burlington, and Iowa City.
+Miller-Meeks previously served as the Iowa state senator from the 41st district from 2019 to 2021.

 Miller-Meeks ran three unsuccessful campaigns for the U.S. House against Dave Loebsack.
 When Loebsack retired in 2020, she ran again and defeated Rita Hart by a margin of six votes.
-She was reelected in 2022 by a margin of nearly seven percentage points.
+She was reelected in 2022 by a margin of nearly seven percentage points, and won a third term in a very close race in 2024.

-Early life
+Early life and education

-Miller-Meeks was born in Herlong, California, in 1955.
-She enlisted in the United States Army at the age of 18 and served for 24 years, including as a nurse, physician, and member of the United States Army Reserve.
-She retired at the rank of lieutenant colonel.
+Mariannette Jane Miller-Meeks was born in Herlong, California on September 6, 1955.

-A first-generation college student, Miller-Meeks earned a Bachelor of Science in Nursing degree from Texas Christian University, a Master of Science in education from the University of Southern California, and a Doctor of Medicine from University of Texas Health Science Center at Houston.
+A first-generation college student, Miller-Meeks earned a Bachelor of Science in nursing from Texas Christian University in 1976, a Master of Science in education from the University of Southern California in 1980, and a Doctor of Medicine from University of Texas Health Science Center at San Antonio in 1986.

-Early career
+Career before politics

+Miller-Meeks enlisted in the United States Army at the age of 18, in 1974, serving as a nurse until 1982.
+Starting in 1983, she became a member of the United States Army Reserve and retired at the rank of lieutenant colonel in 2000.

 Miller-Meeks operated a private ophthalmology practice in Ottumwa, Iowa, until 2008.
-She also served as the first female president of the Iowa Medical Society.
-She was the first woman on the faculty of the University of Iowa's department of ophthalmology and visual sciences, and worked as a representative from Iowa to the American Academy of Ophthalmology.
-In 2010, Governor Terry Branstad appointed Miller-Meeks director of the Iowa Department of Public Health; she resigned in 2014 to run for Congress.
+She served as the first female president of the Iowa Medical Society.
+She was the first woman in twenty years to be a faculty member of the University of Iowa's department of ophthalmology and visual sciences, and worked as a representative from Iowa to the American Academy of Ophthalmology.

+In 2010, Republican Governor Terry Branstad appointed Miller-Meeks director of the Iowa Department of Public Health which she led until 2013; she resigned in 2014 to run for Congress.

-Iowa State Senate (2019 - 2021)
+Iowa State Senate

-When Mark Chelgren announced he was not running for reelection, she ran for Iowa Senate, District 41 in 2018, defeating Democratic nominee Mary Stewart.
-Her term in the Iowa Senate began January 14, 2019.
+When Mark Chelgren announced he was not running for reelection, Miller-Meeks ran for Iowa Senate, District 41 in 2018, defeating Democratic nominee Mary Stewart.
+Miller-Meeks served in the Iowa Senate from 2019 to 2020.